ReactiveCocoa/ReactiveCocoaLayout/README.md

 ## Getting Started

-To start building the framework, clone this repository and then run `git submodule update --init --recursive`.
+To start building the framework, clone this repository and then run `script/bootstrap`.
 This will automatically pull down any dependencies.
 Then, simply open `ReactiveCocoaLayout.xcworkspace` and build.

 To use ReactiveCocoaLayout in an iOS project, you will also need to add ReactiveCocoa as a dependency, and link it into your application target.